adityacheruku/kuchlu/NATIVE_IMPLEMENTATION_GUIDE.md

-# Native Plugin Implementation Guide for ChirpChat
+# Native Plugin Implementation Guide for Kuchlu

 **To the Native Plugin Developer:**

-This document provides the complete technical specification for building the native Capacitor plugin required for the ChirpChat application.
+This document provides the complete technical specification for building the native Capacitor plugin required for the Kuchlu application.
 The web-side of the application is **finished**.
 Your task is to build the native Android and iOS components that the web app will call.

 ## 1. High-Level Architecture